MossMcLaughlin/CNN-text-classification/README.md

 # Convolutional Nueral Network for text classification
-4/2017 | Moss McLaughlin
+5/2017 | Moss McLaughlin

 # IN PROGRESS

-Using a CNN for text classification rather than a RNN, which is the usual standard for NLP.
+Using a CNN for text classification.
+Requires: tensorflow,numpy,nltk, google GloVe word embeddings.

  For more on loading the pre-trained GloVe word embeddings see <a href = https://github.com/MossMcLaughlin/word_embeddings> this notebook.</a>